zloyded/bash_files/README.md

 # Bash files

-This is my bash files Project for Linux which should also work on Mac OS X.
-It mainly grew out of the tweaks and additions I applied for my personal use.
+This is my bash files Project for Linux.
+It also works on Mac OS X with a few minor limitations.
+The project grew out of the tweaks and additions I applied for my personal use.

 Some inspiration was taken from projects such as [oh-my-zsh ](https://github.com/robbyrussell/oh-my-zsh/tree/master/lib), [bash-it](https://github.com/revans/bash-it) and others.